getsolus/help-center-docs/docs/packaging/package.yml.md

 ### dict(s)

 `dict(s)` consists of a list of `dict`s and some assumptions.
 We primarily make use of this to express advanced information within the package.
 These permit you to provide no key, and a value only.
-In this instance, the key is implicitly assumed to be the package name (e.g. `nano`):
+In this instance, the key is implicitly assumed to be the package name (for example, `nano`):

 `- some value`